-On Sunday August 16, 2015, County staff published an article in the Ventura County Star (titled "CPR for gardens conserves water") describing the importance of water conservation and converting traditional landscaping to a watershed friendly garden.
-The article promoted the upcoming Ocean Friendly Garden Workshops held at the Ventura Co.
-Government Center.
+On Sunday September 4, 2016, County staff published an article in the Ventura County Star (titled "Dealing with El Nino that wasn't") describing the importance of water conservation and converting traditional landscaping to a watershed friendly garden.
+The article promoted the upcoming Watershed Friendly Garden Workshops held at Meiners Oaks Elementary School and Oak Park High School.
 There are over 40,000 subscribers to the Sunday print/online version of the star, and the number of individual readers per subscriber is estimated at 2.5, giving a total number of 100,000 impressions.

-In collaboration with Surfrider Foundation and Green Garden Group, the County of Ventura hosted 5, free Ocean Friendly GardenTM (OFG) Hands-On-Workshops.
-The classes included a Watershed Basics course (9/12/2015), Site Evaluation workshop (9/26/2015), Design Seminar (10/10/2015), Turf Removal and Grading for Rain Capture Workshop (10/17, 2015), and Planting and Irrigation Workshop (10/24/2015).
-Each seminar/workshop was scheduled from 9 am to 12 pm.
-Over 120 attendees participated in these workshops.
-As a result, 1,780 square feet of turf was removed to create an OFG and additional class was offered to County employees and interested public about long-term maintenance of this garden.
-An educational permanent sign was installed right next to the OFG site including a holder filled up with project-specific informational brochures.
-This educational program was funded by Proposition 84 Stormwater Implementation Grant Program.
+During September, October and November 2016, in collaboration with the Surfrider Foundation and Green Gardens Group, the County of Ventura hosted 10, free Watershed Friendly Garden Hands-On-Workshops at Meiners Oaks Elementary School and Oak Park High School.
+The classes included a Watershed Basics course, Site Evaluation workshop, Design Seminar, Turf Removal and Grading for Rain Capture Workshop and Planting and Irrigation Workshop.
+There were 330 attendees who participated in these workshops.
+As a result, over 4,000 square feet of turf was removed to create Watershed Friendly Gardens.
+A permanent educational sign was installed at the Meiners Oaks location, with project-specific informational brochures available.
+These educational programs were funded by Proposition 84 Stormwater Implementation Grant Program.